 After the building has been purchased at risk, a long term rental contact has been agreed with tenant Oracle.
 On 1 September 2017, the American software company Oracle moved to its new “Cloud Center” for its Western European sales office.
 The building now employs approximately 400 people.
 Since Oracle took the building into use in September 2017, a substantial period of elaboration and planning was required to arrive at an action plan in which the tenant can be operational during the realisation of the extra floor with minimal impact on its business operations.

 This has resulted in a very inventive construction logistics plan.
 The construction of the additional floor was started in April 2019 by the contractor Goossen in Pas Bouw.
 Completion to tenant is planned in December 2019.

 In accordance with the objective at the time of purchase, the joint venture sold the building to TH Real Estate for more than €53 million after a substantial renovation plan.

-Investment management by APF International is characterised by a proactive and committed approach.
-We know what our investors want and combine knowledge with commercial instinct....
+Investment management by APF International is characterized by a proactive and committed approach.
+We combine data and insight of the current market with commercial instinct....

 Future-proof real estate, where people like to live, work and meet each other.
 With that in mind, we (re)develop buildings..